dhanton/quantum-chess/index.md

 An example of qflags is shown in figure 2.
 As you can see, the board is 5x5 and there are 4 unique pieces forming three different pairs.
 Two of the pieces are entangled (1000 and 0001).
 One of the pieces is in a state of superposition (0100).
 And the last piece is collapsed.

 ![](https://github.com/Dhanton/quantum-chess/blob/master/docs/images/figure_2.png)

+_go [here](https://github.com/Dhanton/quantum-chess/blob/master/docs/images/figure_2.png) if you can't see the image_

 Qflags are used to run most of the internal operations of the classical program and also to display entanglement and superposition to the player (you can access it by right-cliking).